Wondering what baby led weaning is? Learn all about introducing solids to your baby through baby led weaning and see if it’s right for you!

 Make yourself familiar with signs of choking and gagging, what to look for, and how to respond.
 This is where that CPR class would be beneficial to parents starting solid foods!

 There are certain foods that should be avoided due to choking risks.
-Check out this list of choking hazards to know what to avoid.

 Baby-Led Weaning Starter Foods